eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 1. Find the nexthop hash entry for this rnh
 2. Walk through this nexthop hash entry's nhg_dependents list and update each NHG involved in dataplane

 Note: this function would only walk one level up to NHG.
-The further level would be triggered via protocol clients' route updates.
+The further level if any would be triggered via protocol clients' further route updates.

 #### Step by step illustrations